wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 The `exceptions.json` file contains a list of exceptions that are intentionally thrown in the Python portion of the pipeline.
-Each error has its own “code” (index), and “text” (informative message hinting to the reason the program failed).
+Each error has its own "code" (index), and "text" (informative message hinting to the reason the program failed).
 As developers add new methods to Python classes that inherit the Exceptionable class, appending errors onto `exceptions.json` that are called from Python code file (i.e.,